microsoft/vscode-docs/api/extension-guides/debug-extension.md

 - Debug configuration snippets that a user can add to a launch.json file.
 - Declaration of variables that can be used in debug configurations.

-In additon to the purely declarative contributions from above the debug extension API provides this code-based functionality:
+In addition to the purely declarative contributions from above, the debug extension API enables this code-based functionality:

 - Dynamically generated default debug configurations for the initial launch.json created by VS Code.
 - Determine the debug adapter to use dynamically.
-- Verify or "massage" debug configurations before they are passed to the debug adapter.
+- Verify or modify debug configurations before they are passed to the debug adapter.
 - Communicate with the debug adapter.
-- Send informative messages to the debug console.
+- Send messages to the debug console.

 In the rest of this document we show how to develop a debugger extension.

 ## The Mock Debug Extension

-Since creating a debug adapter from scratch is a bit heavy for this tutorial, we will start with a simple debug adapter which we have created as an educational debug adapter 'starter kit'.
-It is called _Mock Debug_ because it does not talk to a real debugger but it 'mocks' one.
-So Mock Debug simulates a debugger and supports step, continue, breakpoints, exceptions, and variable access but it is not connected to any real debugger.
+Since creating a debug adapter from scratch is a bit heavy for this tutorial, we will start with a simple debug adapter which we have created as an educational debug adapter "starter kit".
+It is called _Mock Debug_ because it does not talk to a real debugger, but mocks one.
+Mock Debug simulates a debugger and supports step, continue, breakpoints, exceptions, and variable access, but it is not connected to any real debugger.

 Before delving into the development setup for mock-debug, let's first install a [pre-built version](https://marketplace.visualstudio.com/items/andreweinand.mock-debug) from the VS Code Marketplace and play with it:

-* switch to the Extensions viewlet and type 'mock' to search for the Mock Debug extension,
+* Switch to the Extensions viewlet and type "mock" to search for the Mock Debug extension,
-* 'Install' and 'Reload' the extension.
+* "Install" and "Reload" the extension.

 To try Mock Debug:

 * Create a new empty folder `mock test` and open it in VS Code.
 * Create a file `readme.md` and enter several lines of arbitrary text.
 * Switch to the Debug view and press the gear icon.
-* VS Code will let you select an 'environment' in order to create a default launch configuration.
+* VS Code will let you select an "environment" in order to create a default launch configuration.
 Pick "Mock Debug".
-* Press the green Start button and then Enter to confirm the suggested file 'readme.md'.
+* Press the green Start button and then Enter to confirm the suggested file `readme.md`.

-A debug session starts and you can 'step' through the readme file, set and hit breakpoints, and run into exceptions (if the word `exception` appears in a line).
+A debug session starts and you can "step" through the readme file, set and hit breakpoints, and run into exceptions (if the word `exception` appears in a line).

 ![Mock Debugger running](images/debug-extension/mock-debug.gif)

 Before using Mock Debug as a starting point for your own development, we recommend to uninstall the pre-built version first:

-* switch to the Extensions viewlet and click on the gear icon of the Mock Debug extension,
+* Switch to the Extensions viewlet and click on the gear icon of the Mock Debug extension.
-* run the 'Uninstall' action and then 'Reload' the window.
+* Run the "Uninstall" action and then "Reload" the window.

 ## Development Setup for Mock Debug